-After the hour and a half is up, allow the mixture to sit for another two to three hours to finish cooling fully.
+After the hour and a half is up, allow the mixture to sit for another 2-3 hours to finish cooling fully.
 You can mix the concoction up with an immersion blender to speed up the cooling process if you’re in a hurry.

-When the temperature reaches 70 degrees Fahrenheit, sprinkle yeast over the entire mixture.
+When the temperature reaches 70°F, sprinkle yeast over the entire mixture.
 Be sure the entire top has been covered.
 Without yeast, there’s no fermentation.
 Without fermentation, there’s no alcohol.

 After aeration, place an airtight lid on the container holding your mash.